rufinto/AddressChildAbuse/Readme.md

+# REQUIREMENTS

-REQUIREMENTS: Xcode 15 or playground 4 both Swift 5.9 or later.
+Need Xcode 15 or playground 4 both Swift 5.9 or later.

-#How To Run The App
+# How To Run The App

 To run the project, just open it with xcode or playground and App -> MyApp.swift.
 A preview of the app will appear, then you can build and run the app on the simulation.

-#APP ICON
+# APP ICON

 I draw an icon on my ipad with goodnotes 6 and Apple Pencil.
 I inspire myself from an image of African continent, then I used red color (to express blood, disease...) and black color (to express pain...), then, and I add some expressios or slogans on the image, and the result is inside the assets of the project.